zoom26042604/Groupie_Tracker/README.md

 - a search bar to find your favorite artist
 - a about to know about the project and the team

-For the theme of the site we decided to take a bit of inspiration in a well known site called spotify
+For the theme of the site we decided to take a bit of inspiration in a well known site called spotify but in thruth there are the one whom copied from us

 The final project repository can be founded [here](https://github.com/zoom26042604/Groupie_Tracker)